Fersaday 322mg Tablets

 Important Warning: Contains Iron.

-Keep out of the reach and sight of children, as overdose may be fatal.
+Keep out of the sight and reach of children, as overdose may be fatal.

 This will appear on the front of the pack within a rectangle, in which there is no other information.